Hizbullah-Khan/Stop-the-ball-game-/README.md

 ## Contributions
 Contributions are welcome!
 If you find any issues or have suggestions, feel free to open an issue or create a pull request.

-## License
-This project is licensed under the [MIT License](LICENSE).

----

-Feel free to customize this README file based on your preferences and specific details about your game.
-Adding more sections, such as "Known Issues" or "Acknowledgments," can provide additional context for users and contributors.